deancochran/DGL_LFM1b/README.md

 ### Precurser warning:

 I the author of the repository and using a Linux Machine with 30GB of RAM and 12GB of GPU.
-To run the above script I will take myself ~2hrs.
+To run the above script I will take myself ~2hrs, and I am unable to store the full knowledge graph in memory

 ## Make a subset of the file